sidathrashen/Covid-19-Data-Visualization-Folium/README.md

 ### Note
 GitHub may not fully render Jupyter notebooks.
 For a complete view of the output, it's recommended to run the notebook locally in Jupyter Notebook or use Google Colab.

-## Additional Resources
-- Watch a Loom recording of the project in action: https://www.loom.com/share/8a2c5aab3fa746d5a5978635b35e26d0